mdn/content/files/en-us/web/css/calc-constant/index.md

 - `infinity` & `-infinity`
   - : An infinite length, used to indicate the largest/smallest possible value.

-- `Nan`
+- `NaN`
-  - : A value representing Not-A-Number.
+  - : A value representing Not-a-Number.

 ### Formal syntax